SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_pwm/readme.md

   - Register callbacks using \ref sl_si91x_pwm_register_callback.
   - Start PWM using \ref sl_si91x_pwm_start.
 - If **FAULT** is enabled:
+  - FAULT: There are two fault pins, FAULTxA and FAULTxB, associated with the MCPWM module.
+When asserted, these pins can optionally drive each of the PWM I/O pins to a defined state.
   - Initialize the PWM using \ref sl_si91x_pwm_init, \ref sl_Si91x_pwm_fault_init.
   - Set configuration using \ref sl_si91x_pwm_set_configuration.
   - Set base timer mode using \ref sl_si91x_pwm_set_base_timer_mode.